 II.
-Minimum Space, Use and Location Requirements
+Minimum Space Use and Location Requirements

-- A. No newly constructed habitable room, hallway, or bathroom shall have a ceiling height of less than eight feet (8').
+- A. No newly constructed habitable room, hallway, or bathroom shall have a ceiling height of less than 8 ft.
 Rehabilitated homes must have ceiling heights that are code compliant. - B. The lot or defined site shall be free of debris, garbage or other accumulations of site stored items that create possibilities of infestations.
-The site shall be generally level, well drained, and accessible. - C. All habitable rooms, except kitchens shall have a minimum width of seven (7) feet - D. Bedrooms that are only accessible through another bedroom shall not count as a separate room. - E. Living rooms shall be at least 120 square feet in area with no wall less than 9 feet in length.
+The site shall be generally level, well drained, and accessible. - C. All habitable rooms, except kitchens shall have a minimum width of 10 ft. - D. Living rooms shall be at least 120 sq. ft. in area with no wall less than 9 ft. in length. - E. Bedrooms that are only accessible through another bedroom, shall not count as a separate room. - F. All bedrooms must have access to closets for storage of clothing. - G. Lot Dimensions

-- F. All bedrooms must have access to closets for storage of clothing.
-Closet area does not count toward minimum square footage requirements. - G. Lot Dimensions.
-Land use shall follow all City, State and Federal requirements. - 1.
-All lots shall be a minimum of 40 feet by 100 feet or 4000 square feet in size.
-Exceptions will be reviewed and approved on a case by case basis by the Director of HCDD or designee. - H. Hazardous and Substandard Conditions.
-These conditions shall include but not limited to as determined by the Construction Coordinator: - 1.
-Accumulated debris, waste, or garbage either in enclosed areas such as storage buildings or in yard areas. - 2.
-Deteriorated and/or irreparable outbuildings, sheds, wells, privies, or other structures that are no longer in use or are made unusable by their condition. - 3.
-Holes, ditches, exposed meter boxes or other conditions that create a tripping hazard excluding drainage ditches that are part of a designed drainage system. - 4.
-Rodents, insects, or other infestations; pre-emptive measures shall be taken as necessary such as soil treatment (termite control), removal of nearby overgrown vegetation (vermin) to address such issues. - 5.
-Standing water or depressions that hold water during wet weather, leaking water supply, percolating or leaking sewage. - 6.
-Exposed pipes, railings or other installations creating tripping hazards - 7.
-Damaged, missing or deteriorated walkways, steps, and decks that create tripping hazards or are otherwise unsafe - 8.
-Stairways or steps with two steps or more and without a functional rail
+Land use shall follow all City, State and Federal requirements.

+• All lots shall be a minimum of 40 ft. by 100 ft. or 4000 sq. ft. in size.
+Exceptions will be reviewed on a case-by-case basis with approval by HCDD management.

+H. Hazardous and Substandard Conditions

+These conditions shall include but not limited to:

+- Accumulated debris, waste, or garbage either in enclosed areas such as storage buildings or in yard areas. - Deteriorated and/or irreparable outbuildings, sheds, wells, privies, or other structures that are no longer in use or are unusable by their condition. - Holes, ditches, exposed meter boxes or other conditions that create a trip hazard excluding drainage ditches that are part of a designed drainage system. - Rodents, insects, or other infestations; pre-emptive measures shall be taken as necessary such as soil treatment (termite control), removal of nearby overgrown vegetation (vermin) to address such issues. - Standing water or depressions that hold water. - Exposed pipes, railings or other installations creating trip hazards. - Damaged, missing, or deteriorated walkways, steps, and decks that create trip hazards or are otherwise unsafe. - Stairways or steps with two steps or more, without a functional rail.